 - one tunnel

 The road is being built to accommodate traffic volumes projected for the next 30 years, which are estimated to be between 80,000 and 100,000 vehicles per day on some sections.

-Southwest Calgary Ring Road will open to traffic.
+Southwest Calgary Ring Road opens to traffic on October 2, 2021.

 Major construction started on the southwest section of the Calgary Ring Road.